Why being an advocate for dyslexia is so important for children

 I am on a mission to share information, resources, and activities aligned with the research for parents and teachers.

-When did you realize your son was having difficulties with literacy?
+When did you realise your son was having difficulties with literacy?

 Benjamin is our firstborn, and as new parents, my husband and I did not recognize Benjamin's early signs of dyslexia.
 Once Benjamin entered kindergarten, he struggled to learn letter names and sounds and could not retain them, no matter how much we worked on them at home.
 In grade one, it was apparent that Ben struggled with his nightly readings and weekly spelling test.